 So, you know human lives, right?
 Pretty good.
 What if they no longer existed?
 Pretty not good.

-Some commonly cited examples are nuclear war, synthetic biology and pandemics, geoengineering, artificial intelligence, and [unknown].
+Some commonly cited risks are nuclear war, synthetic biology and pandemics, geoengineering, advanced artificial intelligence, and [unknown].
 Few could have predicted the colossal and diverse effects the internet had, let alone before it was even conceptualised.
 What development lies around the corner that will shape our world, for good or bad?

 - Future of Humanity Institute at Oxford University